Adityak204/era_v3_session12_assignment/README.md

 ## Model Highlights
 - This GPT model has 12 transformer blocks
 - Total number of parameters in the model is 85.9 M
-- Encoder used here is a manually created text to char encoder
+- Tokenizer used here is a manually created text to char encoder
 - Vocab size is 65
 - In the self-attention block, masking is used to prevent the model from looking into the future tokens